nahuel36/nahuel36.github.io/curves/curves.md

 # Other animations

 Ok.
 We are ready to jump to the next level, LERP.
 <br/>Lerp transforms values that goes from 0 to 1, to a Min to Max value, or value 0 to value 1, as i named in the level editor.
-I prefer this names because not always the names go from min to Max.
+I prefer this names because not always the names go from smaller to taller.
 But always go from value 0 and 1 in the vertical axe of the curve.
 <br/><br/>
 Then, think that you have to make an vertical scale of a wall, you will need a scale from 1 to 5.
-For some reason Is difficult configurate the curve editor for vertical values beyond 2, that Is the reason that i use LERP.
+For some reason is difficult configurate the curve editor for vertical values beyond 2, that is the reason that i use LERP.
 You have to setup value 0 and value 1 in the animation properties, to 1 and 5 respectively.
 Then you do it, simply draw a curve between (0,1) to (1,1) and the size will change from 1 to 5, and will last 1 second.
 Thanks to LERP.
 <br/><br/>LERP asigns variables linearly.
 That means if value 1 is 5, value 0.5 is 2.5, and value 2 is 10.
 <br/>Again, with this you can imagine whatever you want.
 You can decrease size, you can change slowly, and fastly.
 You can rice and decrease in the same curve with more than 2 points, and move and rotate lines as you want.
 Your creativity is the limit.